This might be suprising for many users

 of LT-Extender could be final the trigger for many CAD users and for

-many application developers to give Bricscad a real chance and to
+many application developers to give BricsCAD a real chance and to

-provide the applications for Bricscad.
+provide the applications for BricsCAD.

 Naturally, we will offer and provide